Sanders, Warren upend how Democrats raise money

 Tom Nides, a Democratic donor and former deputy secretary of state under Hillary Clinton, said the dynamic could change as the field winnows and big donors who have held back decide to choose a candidate to support.

 “There is an enthusiasm gap with high-end of fundraisers.
-Many have torn loyalties,” said Tom Nides, a Democratic donor and former deputy secretary of state under Hillary Clinton.
+Many have torn loyalties,” Nides said.
 “They support one candidate, but like the other and there’s not a clear front-runner.”

 Biden’s third quarter total is about a $6 million drop from what he raised after entering the race in April.
 He’s kept up a steady schedule of high-dollar fundraisers, but his small-dollar operation sputtered after a promising early start, an analysis of campaign finance data shows.